-- 1. CLASSROOM DISCUSSIONS - a.
-This course will combine assigned textbook and online readings.
-Active participation in classroom discussions is essential, and will figure into the final evaluation, as detailed below in §4.b. - b.
+- b.
 Participation in classroom discussion will be assessed according to three criteria: (1) demonstration that the student has comprehended the assigned readings and lectures; (2) pastoral response to the material, including examples and/or further reflection on the implication of the materials presented; (3) pastoral quality and content of students' responses to other students' observations. - c.
 The term "pastoral" in this context includes the students' capacity to apply church teaching in a way that is both comprehensible and sensitive to the situation of the individual(s) with whom they interact and/or to whom they minister.